 For the full machine-learning model, there was a clear signal that increasing age, number of reimbursed prescriptions, and presence of comorbidity, all contributed to an increased risk score.
 In contrast, a recent date of surgery and an increased hemoglobin level seemed to reduce the calculated risk (figure 2b).
 Individual analysis of the SHAP interaction values for types of anticoagulant prescriptions revealed that prescriptions on vitamin-K antagonists (VKA) or adenosine diphosphate (ADP) antagonists increased, while acetylic salicylic acid and direct oral anticoagulants (DOAC) reduced the risk score of the full machine-learning model, regardless of age (figure 3a).
 The SHAP analysis of prescribed cardiac drugs revealed that prescriptions on Ca2+-antagonists and betablockers in combination with one or two other antihypertensives increased the risk-score, as did prescriptions on nitrates, other antihypertensives and antiarrhythmics.
 For the remaining cardiac drugs, prescriptions either reduced or had minor influence, and with limited relation with age (figure 3b).
 Preoperative psychotropic prescriptions increased the risk-score except for antipsychotics (0.6%).
 For users of selective serotonin inhibitors there was a clear age-related distinction with the risk score being increased in elderly patients but decreased in those < 60 years (figure 3c).
 Finally, the risk score increased with prescriptions on inhalation steroid and β-blockers, and more accentuated in the younger patients (figure 3d).
-The results including patients with a length of stay >4 days, but no reported postoperative complications (outcome B) were similar as for outcome A. In general, we found that the full machine-learning model was superior to the others, although the difference were smaller than for outcome A. (Supplemental material 3 listing outcome parameters and Supplemental material 4 figure S1a-b showing distributions and ROC curves for outcome B).
-While the ten most important variables for the full machine-learning model remained unchanged, familiar disposition for venous thromboembolism replaced gender as one of the top ten important variables in the full logistic regression model (Supplemental material 5 figure S2a-b showing SHAP values for outcome B).
+The results including patients with a length of stay >4 days, but no reported postoperative complications (secondary outcome) were similar as for the primary outcome.
+In general, we found that the full machine-learning model was superior to the others, although the differences were smaller than for the primary outcome.
+(Supplemental material 4 listing outcome parameters and Supplemental material 5 figure S1a-b showing distributions and ROC curves for the secondary outcome).
+While the ten most important variables for the full machine-learning model remained unchanged, familiar disposition for venous thromboembolism replaced gender as one of the top ten important variables in the full logistic regression model (Supplemental material 6 figure S2a-b showing SHAP values for the secondary outcome).
 Furthermore, the SHAP analysis on specific prescribed drugs demonstrated that the machine-learning model found no benefits from information on prescriptions on respiratory drugs, why all SHAP values were zero.
-In addition, the reduced risk with acetylsalicylic acid and DOAC prescriptions, as well as the influence of practically all cardiac drugs except for nitrates, other antihypertensives and antiarrhythmics, was attenuated (Supplemental material 6 figure S3a-d showing SHAP-values of prescriptions of specific drugs for outcome B).
+In addition, the reduced risk with acetylsalicylic acid and DOAC prescriptions, as well as the influence of practically all cardiac drugs except for nitrates, other antihypertensives and antiarrhythmics, was attenuated (Supplemental material 7 figure S3a-d showing SHAP-values of prescriptions of specific drugs for the secondary outcome).

 DISCUSSION

 We found that using a machine-learning algorithm including all 33 available variables and a parsimonious machine-learning-algorithm encompassing only the 10 most important predictors improved prediction of patients at increased risk of having a length of stay >4 days or readmissions due to medical complications compared to traditional logistic regression models.
 In contrast, when also including patients having a length of stay >4 days but without a well-defined complication as an outcome, the parsimonious machine-learning model was slightly worse than a traditional logistic regression model including all variables.
-We also found that although age was the single most important predictor of both outcome A and B, it was less suited for prediction of postoperative medical complications after fast-track THA and TKA on its own.
+We also found that although age was the single most important predictor of both the primary and the secondary outcome, it was less suited for prediction of postoperative medical complications after fast-track THA and TKA on its own.
 Finally, we demonstrated how the chosen classification threshold of the machine-learning algorithm influenced model performance through an increase in sensitivity at the cost of decreased precision.